Full Name: DALE WEIGHTMAN

 Dale also excelled at the highest level of football, the interstate clashes.
 He represented Victoria 20 times, and gained selection in the All-Australian team in 1985, 1986 and 1988.
 He also won the “E.J Whitten Medal” as Victoria’s Best player in 1986 and 1990 as well as the “Simpson and Tassie” medals.
 Unfortunately, time and injuries caught up with Dale and he bowed out of the AFL after the Richmond Reserves were defeated by Footscray in the 1993 semi-final.
 On that day Richmond saw a true legend who ranks with the likes of Dyer, Hart, Bourke, Bartlett and co finally end a very successful career.
 He remained loyal to Richmond throughout his career, despite overtures from St.Kilda and Carlton at various times.

 Unlike most footballers, he didn’t disappear from the spotlight when he retired from the AFL.
 In 1994, he was appointed as playing-coach of South Launceston Football Club in Tasmania’s Statewide League.
 During the 1995 season, Dale was reported for striking an opponent and subsequently received a 14-match suspension.
 After serving just six matches, an appeal to the Tasmanian Supreme Court saw the penalty quashed due to a loophole that had been discovered.
 He quickly returned to the playing field, however, his luck didn’t last long.
 He was again reported and later suspended for five matches.
 Dale then retired after this.
 To add to his woes, South Launceston didn’t have the best of seasons and during one game had to endure a goal onslaught that finished with their opponents kicking 47 goals for the game.
-In 1996, he is assistant-coach of Finley Football Club.
+In 1996, he was assistant-coach of Finley Football Club.
 Apart from his football, he was also a fine cricketer and represented the Mildura area in the Country Week competition.
-His nephew, Leigh Colbert, is currently playing with Geelong and his brother, Mark, played for the Richmond Reserves in 1987.
+His nephew, Leigh Colbert, playing with Geelong and his brother, Mark, played for the Richmond Reserves in 1987.

 Mildura Imperials U/15 1973-74 ( Honours - Club Best & Fairest, Competition Best & Fairest ) ; Mildura Imperials U/17 1974-76 ( Honours - Premiership 1974-76, Club Best & Fairest 1976, Competition Best & Fairest 1976 ) ; Mildura Seniors 1976 , Games 1, Goals 3 ; Melbourne High School 1977 ( Honours - Premiership Herald Shield 1977 ).